 - Architectural and Interior Inspirations

-- Carlos took cues from renowned architect William Hablinski and the sophisticated interiors of Atelier AM.
-He also drew inspiration from the French Embassy in New York, incorporating powerful, ornate elements that were softened with feminine colours.
+- Carlos took cues from renowned architect William Hab linski and the sophisticated interiors of Atelier AM.
+He also drew inspiration from the French Embassy in New York, incorporating powerful, ornate elements that were softened with feminine colour.

 - Balancing Public and Private Spaces